 the motorcycle training class.
 There are certainly other motorcycles beginners can learn on—for example, some small displacement dual-sports—however this list reflects the most popular choices among beginning women riders.

 We do not list prices as they vary from year to year.
-Also, in recent years some of these models have been discontinued but remain popular choices for beginners thanks to the ever-changing used market.
+Also, in recent years some of these models have been discontinued but remain popular choices for beginners thanks to the used market.
 Where applicable, we've made a note of that.
+If there is no new or updated model from a manufacturer in a particular category, then one doesn't exist.
+For example, currently Kawasaki offers no current model year beginner cruiser style motorcycles.

 The motorcycles are listed by the categories in this order: cruiser, standard style, sportbike, alternatives, classics.